inno-devops-labs/DevOps-Core-Course/k8s/STATEFULSET.md

   -f k8s/devops-info-service/values-statefulset.yaml
 ```

-The published image `linktur/devops-lab2:v1` did not expose `/visits`, so for StatefulSet validation I built the current app from `Lab-1/app_python` and upgraded the release to a local image:
+For live testing in Minikube I used a local image, because the old public image did not have the `/visits` endpoint:

 ```bash
 docker build -t devops-info-local:lab15 Lab-1/app_python